sourabh48/Generating-Signed-APK/README.md

 ...
 ```

-## Generating the Development and Release Key Hashes for A App (Facebook)
+## Generating the Development and Release Key Hashes for An App (Facebook)

 To ensure the authenticity of the interactions between the app and Facebook, one need to supply us with the Android key hash for the development environment.
 If the app has already been published, one should add the release key hash too.